 Some of the pitches I had ready to go.

 My secret is a simple system that I’ve taught every one of my clients.
 No matter your industry — coaching, wellness, fashion, you name it — this process works.
-In just 20 minutes, you can go from no ideas to having enough ideas to post on your blog for an entire year.
+In just 20 minutes, you can go from no ideas to having enough blog ideas to post for an entire year.